kenbunitag/eks-cluster-terraform/2-eks-terraform/README.md

 again to reinitialize your working directory.

 ```
-Now execute `terraform apply` and after some time a complete eks-cluster is available.
+Now execute `terraform apply` in the terraform-directory and after some time a complete eks-cluster is available.

 If everything works correctly, you will see this prompt where you can enter "yes":